threatexpress/metatwin/readme.md

 ```

 The project is designed as a file resource cloner.
 Metadata, including digital signature, is extracted from one file and injected into another.
-Note: Copied signatures are added, but of course are not valid.
+Note: Signatures are copied, but no longer valid.

 This project is based on a technique I've used for a few years.
 This has been updated and modified to include copying digital signatures (thanks @subtee)